-A standardized chart, similar to a new vehicle window sticker, will be required for all snowmobiles.
+A standardized chart, like a new vehicle window sticker, will be required for all snowmobiles.
 A finalized version of this chart will be provided at the competition.
-The chart will include basic information about the snowmobile such as:

-- o chassis make and model
+The chart will include basic information about the snowmobile such as chassis make and model, engine size, number of cylinders, 2-stroke or 4-stroke, MSRP, design horsepower, and fuel economy.

-- o engine size

-- o number of cylinders

-- 2-stroke or 4-stroke

-- MSRP

-- design horsepower

-- fuel economy.